mlehotay/ier/IER/_work/abstracts.md

 3. a **dystopian equilibrium**, in which uncertainty is culturally neutralized and ethical force collapses without denial

 The comparison illustrates that **IER constrains moral reality but does not determine cultural outcomes**.

 ---

+## IER-slack.md

+## **1. Purpose of This Document**

+IER has long asserted that **informational slack prevents experience**.
+In earlier versions, this claim functioned largely as an **explanatory intuition**.

+The purpose of this document is to convert that intuition into a **structural impossibility argument**.

+The claim defended here is not that slack *tends* to block experience, or that slack *usually* correlates with non-experiential systems.

+The claim is stronger:

+> **If a system admits informational slack, experience is structurally impossible under the IER identity claim.**

+This conclusion follows **without appeal** to:

+* biology
+* cognition
+* intelligence
+* reportability
+* architecture
+* empirical thresholds

+The argument is purely organizational and identity-based.

+---

+## IER-changelog.md

+## **Informational Experiential Realism — Version History**

+This changelog records **conceptual and structural changes** to the IER framework.
+It does **not** enumerate minor edits, typo fixes, or purely editorial refactoring.

+---